Creative Program at Parkville Station

 This artwork has picked up one of the world’s most coveted design prizes – a Gold from the A’Design Award and Competition.

-The Cutaway is an award winning creative studio that creates immersive visual experiences in the public environment.
-Combining their love for design, technology and craft their work challenges the curious and presents visual stories that are compelling and memorable.
+Led by Creative Director Beck Storer, The Cutaway is an award-winning creative studio that creates immersive visual experiences in the public environment.
+Combining a love for design, technology and craft, their work challenges the curious and presents visual stories that are compelling and memorable.